-This week we present good reasons to stock up on avocadoes, an intriguing link between depression and constipation, and people wigging out while meditating.
-Intrigued?
-Read to learn more.
+Good reasons to stock up on avocadoes, an intriguing link between depression and constipation, and people wigging out while meditating.

 The Moody Gut: Constipation and Depression